helyx-org/commento-docs/configuration/frontend/README.md

 <div class="setting-right">Optional</div>
 <div class="setting-title">data-no-fonts</div>

 By default, Commento uses the Source Sans Pro font to present a good design out-of-the-box.
 If you'd like to disable this so that Commento never loads the font files, you can set this to true.
 By default, this is true.

-Available since v1.7.0.
+<div class="setting-possible">true, false</div>

+---

+<div class="setting-right">Optional</div>
+<div class="setting-title">data-hide-deleted</div>

+By default, deleted comments with undeleted replies are shown with a "[deleted]" tag.
+If you'd like to disable this, setting this to true will hide deleted comments even if there are legitimate replies underneath.
+Deleted comments without any undeleted comments underneath are hidden irrespective of the value of this function.
+By default, this is false.

 <div class="setting-possible">true, false</div>